 The Remuneration Committee has the responsibility to, at least annually, report on the relative proportion of women and men in the workforce at all levels of the Company.
+Under Opthea's Diversity Policy, the Board must annually establish measurable objectives to achieve gender diversity.
 Details of the Company's diversity statistics can be found in the Remuneration Report section of the Directors' Report.